 This article was previously published in the August 2007 issue of Knit Together Owner/Editor: Cynthia MacDougall

 My Icelandic KnittingVoyage by Leanne Dyck

-My Icelandic-Canadian grandma taught me to knit.
+My Icelandic-Canadian grandma taught me to knit--using the Norwegian purl.
 Knitting has been handed down in my family for generations.
 It took 150 years for a member of my immediate family to return, but, in 2007, I did.

 Knitting came to Iceland in the 16th century.
 Traditionally, both girls and boys were taught to knit.

 TheTextile Museum in Blondous has a display of a woollen undershirts and fisherman's leggings.
 The leggings encased the pant leg from toe to upper thigh.
 At theIcelandic Emigration Centre at Hofsos, I saw traditional Icelandic mitts.
 Icelanders knew that the thumb was the first part of the mitt to wear out.
 So they knit an extra thumb.
 This way when the thumb did wear out all the fisherman had to do was turn the mitt around.
 That's a fine example of Icelandic ingenuity!

 (beautiful Hofsos--the Emigration Centre in the foreground)

 In the 1970s and 1980s, almost everyone in North America was wearing the Icelandic sweater.
 This sweater craze was started by a country with a population (at the time) of 204, 426.
 When I visited the National Museum, I learned that Icelander's had started knitting and wearing these sweaters in the 1940s.
 It took North Americans 40 years to catch up.